Quill (podcasting): History

 In 2019, Fatima Zaidi left Toronto PR firm, Eighty-Eight.
 In the same year, Zaidi founded Quill.
 Quill started as a marketplace for creators who are looking for podcast freelancers.
-During this time, Zaidi and the Quill team produced podcasts for North American brands.
+Zaidi and the Quill team created podcasts for North American businesses at this time.
 In 2020, Quill pivoted to focus solely on audio production as a Canadian podcast agency.
 In 2022, Quill launched CoHost, a podcast hosting and analytics platform built for brands and agencies.
 In 2020, Quill acquired Origins Media Haus, a boutique branded podcast agency founded by Stephanie Andrews, Alison Osborne, and Brittany Nguyen.
-With this acquisition, Quill onboarded all Origins Media Haus employees including Stephanie Andrews who became Quill’s Head of Production (currently Quill’s Director of Product), Alison Osborne who became Quill’s Head of Marketing (currently Quill’s Director of Growth Marketing), and Brittany Nguyen who became Quill’s Head of Sound & Technical Production (currently Quill’s Head of Sound Engineering & Product Design).
+With this acquisition, Quill onboarded all Origins Media Haus employees including Stephanie Andrews who became Quill's Head of Production (currently Quill's Director of Product), Alison Osborne who became Quill's Head of Marketing (currently Quill's Director of Growth Marketing), and Brittany Nguyen who became Quill's Head of Sound & Technical Production (currently Quill's Head of Sound Engineering & Product Design).